-- Lift the strainer then pound the sticks against the table and you’ll hear a pop, which should mean that the cap is off.
+- Lift the strainer, then pound the sticks against the table, and you’ll hear a pop, which should mean that the cap is off.

 - Another way to use this temperature difference trick is by putting the shaker in the freezer for 5 minutes then take it out.
 Condensation will then form on the outside of the shaker that should make the strainer come off.

 Next time you encounter your cocktail shakers getting stuck, you can quickly solve them with the tips mentioned above.
 However, it’s best if you can prevent such incidents from happening.